lacodix/laravel-model-filter/docs/filter-types/select.md

 If you want to use different key and values for the options, keep in mind that the filters expect the values for filtering in the values of the returned array.
-The keys are only used for visualisation in the seleect input fields.
+The keys are only used for visualisation in the select input fields.

 ```
     public function options(): array